nrottstegge/Structured-Solvers/README.md

 # Structured-Solvers

 ## Jacobi3D
-- Jacobi3DMulitGPU.cu
-  is a naive implementation of running jacobi iterations on multiple GPUs where the matrix is sliced and halos are exchanged via the host.
+- `Jacobi3DMulitGPU.cu`: naive implementation of running 3D jacobi iterations on multiple GPUs where the matrix is sliced and halos are exchanged via the host.